mica-92/addhana/content/blog/70-thishastowork.md

 This is an orison to the HUGO-Gods.
 All this work is not to be in vain.
 A command shall appear before I and addhana will go live.

-<h2>So please almighty-HUGO, listen to this prayer, and provide the solution to this predicament.<>
+<h2>So please almighty-HUGO, listen to this prayer, and provide the solution to this predicament.</h2>

 ![hugo](/addhana/70-hugo.jpg)